The

 Note: The user that you use for authentication MUST NOT have a mailbox and MUST be an administrator.
 DO NOT use Administrator, because there is a mailbox associated with that account and therefore it can't be uses for SMTP authentication.

-Then start MBAdmin, select Options->General->Exchange->Exchange listens on port and type in the same port that you used in Services/System Manager .
+Then start MBAdmin, select Options->General->Exchange->Exchange listens on port and type in the same port that you used in Exchange ( e.g. 24).

 Outgoing Messages